softwaresaved/international-survey/analysis/introduction.md

 **South Africa**|24% no testing|1 (78%)|Yes (11%)

 The percentage of RSEs not implementing any form of testing could be seen as rather low.
 However, understanding the importance of their work in producing and publishing results, 10% should be seen as high.
 A similar problem is found with the bus factor.
-Often, only one person is responsible for the software writing.
-This could be explained by the low number of software developers dedicated to a project, though the low number of technical plan creates a problematic situation (even more when we perform an analysis of the result about future promotion).
+Often, only one person is responsible for developing the software.
+This could be explained by the low number of software developers dedicated to a project, though the low number of technical handover plans creates a problematic situation (even more when we perform an analysis of the result about future promotion).

 Lastly, a short overview of the three top languages per countries is presented here.
 As we can see, there are some differences but Python is clearly the dominant language among RSEs.